ERC-721a, an optimized version of the classic NFT smart contract has emerged, leaving many creators wondering: which is better?

 These exorbitant gas fees have been simply accepted as the price to be paid for minting NFTs on Ethereum.
 Of course, you can use a less popular blockchain with lower gas fees, but if you want to launch your collection on the most popular and trusted blockchain with the most trusted smart contract standard, ERC-721 has really been the only choice for a while now.

-The NFT studio Azuki Labs, however, decided to do something about it.
+The NFT studio Chiru Labs, creators of the iconic Azuki NFT collection, however, decided to do something about it.
 After launching numerous collections and observing user behavior, they realized certain parameters within the smart contract that used huge amounts of computing power (thus resulting in higher gas fees) were not necessary for the vast majority of projects.
-By optimizing the mapping of these parameters, they could help both NFT creators and buyers save big on gas fees, while still using Ethereum and almost all of the features that make the original ERC-721 standard great.
+By optimizing the mapping of these parameters, they could help both NFT creators and buyers save big on gas fees when minting multiple NFTs, while still using Ethereum and almost all of the features that make the original ERC-721 standard great.

 So how much can ERC-721a save you on minting?
 A LOT.
 According to Azuki’s calculations (assuming a price of 300 gwei), after batch minting just 5 NFTs in one transaction, the ERC-721a smart contract can save over $500 in gas fees.
 This is no pocket change to scoff at: for projects minting all their NFTs themselves in advance, it’s the difference between having crippling overheads and almost insignificant costs.